KevinLee1110/dynamic-batching/README.md

 ## License

-This code repository is released under the Apache 2.0 License .
+This code repository is released under the Apache 2.0 License.